devoteamgcloud/firebase-demo/README.md

 ## Create Firebase Project

-1. Sign Up for a free Firebase Spark Plan using an exisitng Google Account or Create a new one.
+1. Sign Up for a free Firebase Spark Plan using an existing Google Account or create a new one.

 		https://console.firebase.google.com/

-2. Create a new Project in Firebase Console
+2. Create a new project in the Firebase Console

 	![Create New Project](/src/assets/help/create_project.png)